Sanokei/Hive-Mind/README.md

 <!-- GETTING STARTED -->
 <h2 id="start">Getting Started</h2>

-Join one of the games being created by creating a new pull request for the game you want to work on.
+Join one of the games being created by creating a new issue
-There are different labels for the games and different labels.

 You can add a label in your post by using \[\<Label Name>] in your title.